 Configure Member List Component

-Note: the usual member visibility restrictions WILL be applied.
+the usual member visibility restrictions WILL be applied.

 The displayed list of members will be limited to those who the logged in user has permission to see.